 Just contact me!
 I always like to talk about ants, exchange research ideas or maybe just chat about ant keeping.

 I work with ants, and I'm interested in all topics surrounding them, such as their ecology, taxonomy, chemistry, genetics and behavior.
 Ants are fascinating to me, because they are one of the most abundant group of insects and have penetrated into many aspects of the ecosystem, and are crucial in their functioning.
 No other animal familiy of insects is represented both among the top predators and top herbivores just as ants.
 Interactions with and between ants shape our environment more then we often appreciate.
-This is faciliated by their highly social nature, the diversity of which is simply astonishing and a seemlingly recent invention of evolution - the first ant might just be a little more then 100 mya old.
-Their diversity in function is accompanied by an incredible morphological diversity and accompanied beauty which I feel privileged to study.
+This is facilitated through their highly social nature, the diversity of which is simply astonishing and a seemingly recent invention of evolution - the first ant might just be a little more then 100 mya old.
+Their diversity in function is accompanied by an incredible morphological diversity and beauty which I feel privileged to study.

 I'm especially fond of tropical ant species, since the tropics are one of the most diverse places on earth, and it is here that I am able to get sense of their true range of diversity.
 I have worked with ants in West Africa, South-East Asia, and in Central- and South America.
 However, I'm also familiar with European ant species.

 My current main research focusses on ant ecology in Ecuador (Province Esmeraldas).
 Here, I work mainly predation networks of army ants, taxonomy and ant species recovery.

 philipp.hoenle92 (at) gmail.com